Elizabeth, Countess de Gramont: Birth and origins

 Her mother, Mary, was the third daughter of Thomas Butler, Viscount Thurles, and a sister of the future 1st Duke of Ormond.
-Her mother's family, the Butler dynasty, was Old English and descended from Theobald Walter, who had been appointed Chief Butler of Ireland by King Henry II in 1177.
+Her mother's family, the Butler dynasty, was Old English.

 Both her parents were Catholic.
-They had married in 1629.
-Elizabeth was one of nine siblings, who are listed in her father's article.
+They had married in 1635.
+Elizabeth was one of nine siblings.
+See James, George, Anthony, Richard, and John.

-In 1640 Ormond granted Elizabeth's father the manor, castle, town, and lands of Nenagh for 31 years in lieu of the still unpaid dowry.
+In 1640 Ormond granted Elizabeth's father the manor, castle, town, and lands of Nenagh for 31 years, in lieu of the still unpaid dowry.
 Nenagh was therefore where the family settled down and where Elizabeth was born.

 Irish wars

 The Irish Rebellion of 1641 broke out in the year of her birth.
 The rebellion was followed by the Irish Confederate Wars (1642–1648) and the Cromwellian conquest of Ireland (1649-1653).
-Elizabeth, her siblings and her mother seem to have lived in the family's home in Nenagh,in the territory held by the Confederates, while her father served Ormond in the Irish army which fought against the Confederates until the Cessation signed in 1643.
+Elizabeth, her siblings and her mother seem to have lived in the family's home in Nenagh, in the territory held by the Confederates, while her father served Ormond in the Irish army which fought against the Confederates until the Cessation signed in 1643.

 However, in September 1646 Rinuccini, the papal nuncio, overthrew the Confederate Supreme Council in a coup d'état with help of Owen Roe O'Neill's Confederate Ulster Army.
 O'Neill led his army south to Kilkenny, the Confederate capital, where he arrived the 16th.
 Rinuccini then took power appointing a new Supreme Council the 26th.
 In the meantime, on the 17th, Ulster troops sacked Roscrea.
 The ulstermen had a reputation for living off the inhabitants, even friendly ones.
 Carte (1736) reports that "Sir G. Hamilton's lady, sister to the marquis of Ormond" was spared at Roscrea.
 However, it is more likely that Elizabeth, her mother, and siblings were safely at Nenagh (30 km west of Roscrea) and that the Lady Hamilton at Roscrea was his grandaunt, the wife of George Hamilton of Greenlaw and Roscrea, not her mother.

 In 1649, during the Cromwellian conquest of Ireland, her father was colonel of an infantry regiment and governor of Nenagh.
 He defended Nenagh Castle in November 1650 when it was attacked and captured by the Parliamentarian army under Henry Ireton on the way back from their unsuccessful siege of Limerick to their winter quarters at Kilkenny.